Concept and basic idea

 (6+7) After the glue cured completely, I taped of the edges of my box.
 I then painted the entire interior white.
 Being lazy and avaricious, I did not buy propper wood paint.
 Instead I applied to more or less even layer of acrylic craft paint.
 It did not have to look nice.
 The purpose of the white paint was (hopefully) to create a cool-white reflextion and not a warm yellowish reflexion from the wood.

-(8+9) Once the paint dried properly, I turned the box upside down glued the LED strip in with PVA glue.
+(8+9) Once the paint dried properly, I turned the box upside down and glued the LED strip in, using PVA glue.
 In hindsight, I should maybe have angled the LEDs towards the rear.
 A quick test revealed (a) that all works fine and (b) my paintjob was really sloppy.

 Tadaa

 It is more or less a prototype.
-In a future build, I will change some things.
-First a nicer box 😉 I also consider using dimable and/or colourchanging LED strips.
+In a future build, I whould change some things.
+For one, I’d use a nicer box ;).
+I also consider using dimable and/or colourchanging LED strips.

 happy crafting